kdarras/batdetect2/README.md

 ### Getting started
 1) Install the Anaconda Python 3.10 distribution for your operating system from [here](https://www.continuum.io/downloads).
-2) Download this code from the repository (by clicking on the green button on top right) and unzip it.
+2) Download the code from this repository (by clicking on the green button on top right) and extract it.
-3) Create a new environment and install the required packages:
+3) Open a terminal, navigate to the extracted batdetect2-main folder, and create a new environment from the provided environment.yml file while installing the required packages:
 `conda env create -f environment.yml`
+4) Activate batdetect2:
 `conda activate batdetect2`